Trogir

 By Boat

-Boat transfers and excursions operate from Split and nearby islands.
+Boat transfers and day-excursion boats run from Split and nearby islands.

 By Air